 - 1. All machines must be fitted with properly working clutch, gear box and integral ball-ended brake and clutch levers.
 Minimum size of the ball-end shall be 1/2-inch diameter. - 2.
 The rear wheel must have an efficient cover extending to at least a vertical line drawn through the rear axle. - 3.
 All machines must be fitted with a guard completely enclosing the primary drive. - 4.
 Oil fixtures (drain plug, filter, filter plate bolts, caps and plugs) must be safety wired with 0.032 inch minimum diameter STAINLESS STEEL WIRE.
 This includes gear oil plugs in shaft-drive motorcycles and plugs for enclosed chains.
 This also includes both engine and transmission for those machines equipped with separate units.
-Spin-on oil filters must be secured by a hose clamp and the hose clamp must be safety wired to prevent rotation of the filter or loosening of the clamp. - 5.
+Spin-on oil filters must be secured by a hose clamp and the hose clamp must be safety wired to prevent rotation of the filter or loosening of the clamp.
+K&N spin-on oil filters with a nut on the end of the filter can be used without a hose clamp but must safety wire the nut to bike to prevent it from loosening. - 5.
 All water-cooled motorcycles must use either plain water or plain water with an approved coolant additive in the cooling system.
-Currently approved coolant additives are Redline brand "Water Wetter" and Silkolene brand "Pro CCA."
+Currently approved coolant additives are Redline brand "Water Wetter", Silkolene brand "Pro CCA" and "RC-20".
 Any other coolant additive must be submitted in writing to the referee and approved prior to use.
 Anti-freeze may not be used.
 The use of anti-freeze and/or any other unapproved additive is subject to penalties and/or fines per Section N. All radiator caps, drain plugs and petcocks must be safety wired. - 6.
 All four-stroke engines must have the oil breather line(s) returning to the oil tank or an alternative heat resistant catch tank of at least eight-ounce capacity (no glass) with the inlet line securely fastened and adequately vented to avoid pressurization.
 Alternatively, production-based motorcycles may vent the oil breather(s) to an unmodified airbox with plugged drains. - 7.
 Automatic chain oilers must be inoperative.
-Master link must be safety wired. - 8.
+Clip style master links must be safety wired. - 8.
 Wheel rims smaller than sixteen inches (front) and fifteen inches (rear) in diameter shall not be used.
 Aluminum axles are not permitted.
 Spokes must be tight and wheels must be reasonably true.
 Brakes must be manufactured and installed in a safe and workmanlike manner.
 Front and rear brakes must operate effectively.
 All disc brake caliper mounting bolts must be safety wired.
 Wheel balance weights must be taped. - 9.
 Tires must be in good condition and be either DOT approved with a minimum of 1/16 inch tread, or suitable road racing tires depending on the class entered.
 Valve stem caps must be installed and must be metal with rounded or blunt edges (IE no plastic caps, no novelty caps, no sharp edges or integral valve core removal tools, etc).
 It is strongly recommended that the cap include a rubber gasket to prevent loss of air pressure at high speed.